Melanie Bieniek, DPT, OCS, CLT

 Brooke Cournoyer, MSPT, DPT

-Brooke earned her Master’s Degree in Physical Therapy in 2005 and, in 2007, went on to pursue a Doctorate degree all the while continuing to work as a full-time therapist.
+Brooke earned a Master’s Degree in Physical Therapy and then went on to pursue a Doctorate degree all the while continuing to work as a full-time therapist.
 Having worked as a traveling Physical Therapist, Brooke developed vast experience in multiple fields including acute rehabilitation, skilled nursing facilities, hospitals, outpatient settings and schools.
 Brooke specializes in Pediatrics and in Women’s Health, and enjoys treating the athletic orthopedic sports population.
-She is also a part-time physical therapist at a NH school.
-In this role, she helps parents and pediatrics navigate services and integrate school-based therapy with an outpatient physical therapy plan of care.
+She is also a part-time physical therapist at a NH school where she helps parents and pediatrics navigate services and integrate school-based therapy with an outpatient physical therapy plan of care.

 Tracey Huppe, DPT, CS, CLT-LANA